-From Nice we took a short 49 minute flight on Air Corsica to Ajaccio, Corsica.
-Air Corsica is not a budget airline so we were offered drinks during the flight, checked our bags at no additional cost, and enjoyed a comfortable, albeit short trip over part of the Mediterranean Sea.
+From Nice, we took a short 49-minute flight on Air Corsica to Ajaccio, Corsica.
+Air Corsica is not a budget airline, they offered us drinks during the flight, checked our bags at no additional cost, and enjoyed a comfortable, albeit short trip over part of the Mediterranean Sea.
 We picked up our rental car (manual transmission only) from Budget at the Ajaccio airport.
-From Ajaccio we traveled south for an hour and a half through some of the most dramatic mountain views I have ever witnessed, along a winding and at times extremely narrow road to the small mountain town of Sartene.
+From Ajaccio, we traveled south for an hour and a half through some of the most dramatic mountain views I have ever witnessed, along a winding and at times extremely narrow road to the small mountain town of Sartene.
 I chose to stay the night in Sartene because of its location on a hillside in central Corsica, surrounded by farmland, forests, and mountains on the horizon.

 Where to Stay in Sartene, Corsica